AndersDeath/diary2/000-current.md

 # 04 April - Dienstag - Berlin - 562 Tag der Einwanderung - Cold Sunny

 Today I also feel ok.
 Surely I cannot postpone the visit to doctor.
 It's cool that I am going to him tomorrow morning.
 I found all papers I received last time when I had surgery.
 I am sure that It will help me tomorrow.
 I also need to be in schedule again.
+I am not so motivated to work in XU.
+The stopping working with the Polish team hit me very much.